 To be very precise, the latest stable Android 10 version has brought plenty of features and security/privacy improvements for Android users last year.
 Similarly, the Android 11 offers a bunch of new features and plenty of improvements such as privacy options, improved app permissions, chat bubbles, new Pixel Launcher, waterfall screen support, improved camera features, enhanced biometrics support, 5G & foldable support, double-tap gestures, screen recording toggle in quick shortcut, etc.

-Android 11 (aka Android R) is the 11th iteration of Android OS and the successor of the Android 10 Q which was launched in September 2019.
+Android 11 (aka Android R) is the 11th iteration of Android OS and the successor of the Android 10 Q, which was launched in September 2019.
 You will get more features and improvements in the upcoming Android R updates like battery sharing feature for wireless reverse charging, send images from notifications, mute camera app vibrations, Digital driver’s licenses, scoped storage, and more.
 So, if you’re interested in installing the latest Android 11 R GSI, check the full-depth guide below.

 What is a GSI (Generic System Image)?

 GSI or Generic System Image is a system image with adjusted configurations for Android devices that can be easily installed on a Project Treble compatible device.
-It’s considered to be a ‘Pure Android’ implementation with unmodified AOSP (Android Open Source Project) code.
+It’s considered a ‘Pure Android’ implementation with an unmodified AOSP (Android Open Source Project) code.
 If you don’t know, all the Android 8.0 Oreo or later versions running Android devices are Project Treble supported.